Off-camera flash for dramatic back-lighting

 I immediately hoped that throwing a flash high-up above them, pointing down at where they are seated, would create an interesting radiating pattern of shadows from the trees.
 And it worked.

-Since I didn’t have an assistant with me, (with or without attitude), I had taken a light stand with me, in case I wanted to use an off-camera softbox.
+Since I didn’t have an assistant with me, I took a light stand with me in case I wanted to use an off-camera softbox.
 For the light-stand, I chose the Manfrotto 1004BAC – tall light-stand (affiliate) because of the large footprintand because of its extra weight.
 The extra weight helps on location where there is the possibility of wind.

 So with the 12-foot tall light-stand at hand, I was able to hoist a speedlight up high, and tilt it slightly downwards.
 To have the speedlight give me a wide spread of light, I flipped down the wide-angle diffuser panel.